The Blare Blog

 is rigid and the individual classified as a violator without recourse

 to simple reasonable argument.
 Most citizens are cowed by the citadel

-of the law and resort to political correctness as a cheap brand of
+of the law and resort to political correctness as a cheap

 diplomacy which is more of a surrender.
 By the simple words blogged